varunmaitreya/Tutorials/Tutorial 3/Tutorial3.md

 ![Configuring selection tool](figures/sem_obj_selection.png)

 If you select something, the description box above the selection shows you whether you have selected a node or a semantic object.
-For nodes there is a black description box, for semantic objects there is a green one.
+For ordinary nodes there is a black description box, for semantic objects there is a green one.

-## Create your own semantic objects
+## Marking nodes as semantic objects
 The fabric hall is empty till now.
 Lets fill it with a small production line.
 Place two instances of _Rollen\_Gerade\_Lang2_ in the hall.